Knot groups and the connection to group theory

 The Wirtinger presentation is an algorithmic method to compute the knot group from a knot diagram:

-Learn how to work with group presentations using Tietze transformations.
-These operations preserve the isomorphism class while simplifying the presentation.
+Learn how to simplify group presentations using Tietze transformations.
+These operations preserve the isomorphism class while reducing the number of generators and relations, transforming a raw Wirtinger presentation into a clean, minimal form.

 Directly from the knot diagram - often has redundant generators and relations